Québec IDCI

 • Cybersecurity with AI (threat scoring, intrusion/anomaly detection, automated response).

-• NLP chatbots/assistants for service (intent detection, workflow automation, Retrieval-Augmented Generation or RAG).
+• NLP chatbots and assistants for service (intent detection, workflow automation, Retrieval-Augmented Generation or RAG).

-• Computer vision for catalog integrity or quality control or QC (classification, defect detection).
+• Computer vision for catalog integrity or quality control (classification, defect detection).

-• MLOps/integration that productizes models (data pipelines, monitoring, continuous integration and continuous delivery or CI/CD) tied to a deliverable for a third party or a product to be sold.
+• MLOps and AI integration that productizes models (data pipelines, monitoring, CI/CD) when tied to a deliverable for a third party or a product to be sold.

 What types of AI activities are required for the CDAEIA?

-• Predictive analytics that drives sales forecasting and inventory planning
+• Predictive analytics for sales forecasting and inventory planning

-• Recommendation engines that personalize experiences in SaaS or e-commerce
+• Recommendation engines that personalize SaaS or e-commerce experiences

 • Fraud detection and risk scoring embedded in fintech workflows

-• Computer vision that enforces catalog quality or detects defects
+• Computer vision for catalog quality enforcement or defect detection

-• NLP chatbots/assistants with intent detection and workflow automation
+• NLP chatbots and assistants with intent detection and workflow automation

-• MLOps integration—data pipelines, model deployment, monitoring, and retraining—when tied to a deliverable for a third party or a product to be sold
+• MLOps integration—data pipelines, model deployment, monitoring, and retraining—when tied to a deliverable or product

-Reviewers from Investissement Québec look for strong evidence that AI changes capabilities and is supported by documentation of models, datasets, and impact.
+Reviewers from Investissement Québec look for strong evidence that AI materially changes capabilities and is supported by documentation of models, datasets, and impact.
 Routine maintenance, basic automation, or ops-only tasks generally do not qualify unless they produce new, demonstrably AI-enabled functionality.
-Evidence of business outcomes and client deliverables materially strengthens demonstrable eligibility.

-There are far more nuances—contact us for a free consultation.
+There are many nuances—contact us for a free consultation.

 Expenses eligible for the CDAEIA

-• Salaries for employees doing e-business or AI development
+The only eligible expense is salaries for employees doing e-business or AI development.

 CDAEIA tax credit rates

-Exclusion per employee ~$18.6k/yr Portion of salary of each employee that is not eligible to the credit
+Exclusion per employee $18,952 Portion of each employee’s salary that is not eligible for the credit.
+Basic personal amount for 2026, increasing every year.

 Nuances that change your cheque

-• Year-based split: The 30% is not all refundable.
-Your fiscal-year start determines the refundable vs non-refundable split.
+• Year-based split: The 30% is not fully refundable; your fiscal-year start determines the split.

-• 6-employee continuity: You must keep ≥ 6 eligible employees at all times in the year; short dips can jeopardize the claim window.
+• 6-employee continuity: You must maintain at least 6 eligible employees at all times during the year.

-• Rate-halving trap: If ≥ 50% of certain NAICS revenue is from related parties for applications used exclusively outside Québec, the credit is cut in half.
+• Rate-halving trap: If 50% or more of certain NAICS revenue comes from related parties for applications used exclusively outside Québec, the credit is cut in half.

-• Stacking/assistance offsets: Grants, wage subsidies, or other government assistance reduce the claimable base.
+• Stacking offsets: Grants, wage subsidies, and other government assistance reduce the claimable base.
 Shareholder-designated salaries are excluded.

 How can Emergex help